 - We have minimal administrative staff.
 By embracing a “flat organization” model, we have dramatically lowered the number of administrative staff we need.
 Additionally, by limiting the number of students we take at a time, we are able to focus more on student needs than business operational needs.

 - We fully invest in our educators.
 We provide higher compensation than any published per hour adjunct pay rate.
 Our rabbis, cantors and other educators focus on teaching the things they are most personally passionate about, which means a higher quality education for our students, a higher workplace satisfaction for our educators, lower turnover, and therefore lower expense to students.

 - We leverage technology.
 By using the latest technology and online pedagogies, we are able to provide high quality, interactive, personal learning that is surprisingly low cost.
 We create almost all our own educational materials which are entirely digital and source e-textbooks that are only $15.00 or less.

-There is a $250.00 admissions fee and $250.00 graduation fee.
+There is no admission fee.
 Our tuition is less than the published cost of one year of undergraduate, graduate or rabbinical school in any progressive brick and mortar rabbinical program.
 There is a $250.00 graduation fee.

 Students pay no more than $600.00 per year in digital textbooks, but are welcome to pay more for paper copies.

 We also provide free payment plans which allow students to take control of their educational spending.

 We do not participate in any loan programs, public or private.